cstohlmann/oea-graph-api/readme.md

 The Microsoft Graph Reports API module welcomes contributions.

-This module was developed by Christian Stohlmann and Chad Vidden.
+This module was developed by [Kwantum Analytics](https://www.kwantumanalytics.com/).
 The architecture and reference implementation for all modules is built on Azure Synapse Analytics - with Azure Data Lake Storage as the storage backbone, and Azure Active Directory providing the role-based access control.

 ### For more info
 | Resource | Description |